AzDocs/AzDocs/Wiki/Azure.md

 ```

 # Logging & Monitoring
+- This isnt a final version of this Docs yet.
+It's however on the roadmap
 - Conceptual level --> centralize all logging
 - Azure Monitor
 - We use Log Analytics Workspace as a centralized logging resource within our Azure subscriptions.